Lapin0t/phd-manuscript/main/02_games.typ

 #base.Prop forms a complete lattice.
 In fact, not only #base.Prop, but also
 predicates $X -> base.Prop$ or relations $X -> Y -> base.Prop$, our case of
 interest for bisimilarity.
-By the #nm[Knaster]-#nm[Tarski] theorem~#mcite(<Tarski55>) one can obtain the greatest fixpoint $nu f := or.big { x | x lt.tilde f th x }$ of any monotone endo-map $f$ on the complete lattice.
+By the #nm[Knaster]-#nm[Tarski] theorem~#mcite(<Tarski55>) one can obtain the greatest fixed point $nu f := or.big { x | x lt.tilde f th x }$ of any monotone endo-map $f$ on the complete lattice.
 #yann[Ref de KT]

 This is only the first part of the story.
-Indeed this will provide us with the greatest fixpoint $nu f$, in our case, bisimilarity, but the reasoning principles will be cumbersome.
+Indeed this will provide us with the greatest fixed point $nu f$, in our case, bisimilarity, but the reasoning principles will be cumbersome.
 At first sight, the only principle available is the following one.